artk0de/CrawlGrowlCow_Scala/README.md

 * Master server (or central node)
 * Slave node
 * Database, assigned to master
+* Worker daemon

 **Master** acts as central cerver and interacting with database.
 It is receives results from slave nodes and recording it to local database.

-**Node**
+Could work as node or just a central point to collect results.

+**Nodes** are processes main parsing work and sends results to master server.
+At least one worker should be runned on slave node.

+**Workers** are special parse-processing threads which could be runned on master or slave nodes.

 ![alt text](https://github.com/art2rik/CrawlGrowlCow/blob/master/img/structure.png "System structure")

 ### Workflow

 ![alt text](https://github.com/art2rik/CrawlGrowlCow/blob/master/img/workflow.png "Workflow")

 ## Create a worker